1984 New Zealand constitutional crisis: 16 July

-After their meeting on Monday morning, Russell and Galvin boarded a flight to Auckland in order to advise Lange, and Deane reluctantly briefed Labour's Deputy Leader Geoffrey Palmer, before escaping from waiting journalists out a back door.
+After their meeting on Monday morning, Russell and Galvin boarded a flight to Auckland in order to advise Lange, and Deane reluctantly briefed Labour's Deputy Leader Geoffrey Palmer, before escaping from waiting journalists through a back door.
 Muldoon called Lange at 10:30 am and suggested they make a joint statement that the currency would not be devalued.
 Lange said he would give Muldoon an answer after meeting with Russell and Galvin.
 The meeting, which also included Douglas and his incoming associate finance minister David Caygill, took place at Auckland International Airport.
 On being advised that a joint statement would not solve the currency problem, Lange told Russell and Galvin to inform Muldoon there would be no joint statement.
 Lange then travelled to unrelated meetings with the U.S. Secretary of State in Ohakea and the Australian Foreign Minister in Wellington, before returning to Auckland.
 Meanwhile, Russell and Galvin decided while travelling back to Wellington that they should not tell Muldoon, but that Lange should do so himself.
 Muldoon was left waiting for a response and despite Hensley's appeals to Galvin, received none before going home around 5 pm.
 His wife told him to have a rest and took the phone off the hook without telling him.
 By now, Deane had decided Muldoon had to be told what had happened, but could not reach Muldoon by phone.

 Lange had meanwhile imposed a 24-hour news blackout on the currency problem, and was reported in the 6:30 pm television news as saying that Muldoon was "refusing his advice on the matter".
 Muldoon had his press secretary issue a statement that this was untrue, and agreed to a television interview with Richard Harman that evening.
 Shortly afterward he received a handwritten note from Deane explaining the situation, followed by a letter from Lange.
 In the interview, Muldoon went over the events of the day from his perspective.
 He said Lange had not yet responded to him, that "I am not going to devalue, as long as I am Minister of Finance", and that he hoped Lange would agree tomorrow not to devalue.
 Prime Minister elect David Lange responded with an interview of his own.
 He stated: "This nation is at risk.
 That is how basic it is.
 This Prime Minister outgoing, beaten, has, in the course of one television interview tried to do more damage to the New Zealand economy than any statement ever made.
 He has actually alerted the world to a crisis.
 And like King Canute he stands there and says everyone is wrong but me".